 6. Saint Augustine Lighthouse, St. Augustine, Florida

 The St. Augustine Lighthouse and Museum has been a haunted haven for years and featured on television, including on the Syfy network.
 There have been buildings near the sea since the 1600s in St. Augustine, as well as a lighthouse on the premises since 1821.
 The current lighthouse was opened in 1874, and visitors have reported smelling cigar smoke, finding locked doors opened, and seeing chairs move.
 Ghost stories about the lighthouse have intrigued visitors for decades.
 Two of the most touching ghosts are the daughters of Hezekiah Pity, who was working on the building in the 1880s or so.
 According to the story, Eliza and Mary were playing on a small rail car when it broke loose and rolled into the bay where the girls drowned.
 Visitors have reported hearing their laughter or seeing them walking along the shore.
 You can take a "Dark of the Moon" ghost tour of the lighthouse, but book early.
+The lighthouse is located at 81 Lighthouse Avenue in St. Augustine.

 7. Mount Misery Road, West Hills, New York